codedevotional/articles/2019-12-naming-part1/naming.md

 | Capitalize words             | `capitalize`      |
 | Prepend salutation           | `add_salutation`  |

 The verb `present` is a viable candidate for the missing column heading in the matrix above.
-But the name of the module is `PersonPresenter`.
-Using the word `present` would read like an echo chamber: `PersonPresenter.present_name`.
+Remember that the name of the module is `PersonPresenter` so naming the function present would read like an echo chamber: `PersonPresenter.present_name`.

 There's another issue with the name `present`.
 From the internal perspective of the `PersonPresenter` module, everything is about presentation.
 But naming a public function demands that you consider its purpose from an outside perspective.
 Function callers want the presenter to do something specific to a person's name.
 They want it to be formatted.
 Context matters. `format_name` is a better choice.